Killinskillz69/Nineteen69-paystring.crypto.com-/Governance-compendium.md

 * [blog post from Vlad](https://medium.com/@Vlad_Zamfir/against-on-chain-governance-a4ceacd040ca).
 Snippets: "On-chain governance makes node operator participation in governance completely unnecessary."
 However, node operator participation is necessary for the current protocol.
 Thus, changing to on-chain governance is very risky.
 "Unless there are governance processes that get _Sybil-resistant_ input from node operators, on-chain governance therefore always has the potential to disenfranchise node operators (and users) of the blockchain."
 [Vlad's reply to a comment to this post](https://medium.com/@Vlad_Zamfir/its-only-just-a-design-problem-da3806ff5114).
 * [Vitalik's post on plutocracy](https://vitalik.ca/general/2018/03/28/plutocracy.html)

-## Projects working on blockchain governance
+## Projects working in blockchain governance
 - [Democracy Earth](http://democracy.earth/): it is "an open source and decentralized democratic governance protocol for any kind of organization.
 It "uses proof of identity for sybil resistance via blockchain birth certificates, proof of attention, quadratic voting and liquid democracy; governance platform for an organization of any size).
 - [Aragon](https://aragon.one/):